starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 anything close to that.
 I believe the only things we are sure of are:
 1. We always get more positive responses than negative responses[^pos-v-neg],
-2. We feel community when meeting together,
+2. We feel more community when meeting together,
-3. Doing **nothing** achieves **nothing**.

-### Personally
-I felt like I was starting to go a little bit crazy before I these protests started up.

-Siloed at my house, it felt as if I was seeing bad things happening but no one else cared.

-Seeing other people spending their a portion of their Friday protesting made me feel a little less restless because I was no longer alone in my head.

-I actually get out more because of this.
-I talk to more people.
+3. __Doing__ _nothing_ __achieves__ _nothing_.

-I spend slightly more money.
+## Where can I find more info?
-(I'm usually doing business locally anyways.)

-In all honesty, this one event has potentially contributed positively to the local economy.
-So, if you needed a purely economic argument, maybe there is one to make.
+Hopefully this website will be updated over time.
+Information is currently posted in various spaces on social media, but you likely found this website through something like that anyways.
+If you want to message someone directly, the email associated with this website is [starkvilleweeklyprotests@gmail.com](mailto:starkvilleweeklyprotests@gmail.com).

 #### Footnotes
 [^pos-v-neg]: This is a bit of a biased measurement, as I count a "honk" as generally positive, and any other interaction takes more effort on the part of drivers.
 We regularly get positive reactions at 4-7x the rate of negative reactions.
-Maybe that discrepancy is due to the difference in effort, but maybe not.
+Maybe that discrepancy is due to the difference in effort required, but maybe not.